jessiemasonx/frontend/You Don't Know JS: Scope & Closures.md

 Though some seem to believe so, block scope should not be taken as an outright replacement of var function scope.
 Both functionalities co-exist, and developers can and should use both function-scope and block-scope techniques where respectively appropriate to produce better, more readable/maintainable code.

+## Chapter 4: Hoisting

+__any variable declared within a scope is attached to that scope.__

+### Chicken Or The Egg?

+	 a = 2;

+	 var a;

+	 console.log( a );

+Mensen zouden denken dat console.log undefined zou geven omdat de var a statement na de a = 2 komt.
+Maar de output is gewoon 2.

+	console.log( a );

+	var a = 2;

+Maaar bij dit stukje geeft ie undefined.

+### The Compiler Strikes Again

+Recall that the Engine actually will compile your JavaScript code before it interprets it.

+So, the best way to think about things is that all declarations, both variables and functions, are processed first, before any part of your code is executed.

+When you see __var a = 2;__, you probably think of that as one statement.
+But JavaScript actually thinks of it as two statements: *var a;* and *a = 2;*.
+The first statement, the __declaration__, is processed during the __compilation__ phase.
+The second statement, __the assignment__, is left in place for the __execution__ phase.

+	var a;
+	a = 2;

+	console.log( a );

+Eerste deel is compilation en 2e deel is execution.

+Variable and function declarations are "moved" from where they appear in the flow of the code to the top of the code.
+This gives rise to the name __"Hoisting"__.

+In other words, the egg (declaration) comes before the chicken (assignment).

+__hoisting is per-scope__
+Als je var a in een functie hebt gaat ie bovenaan die functie dus die scope.

+	function foo() {
+		var a;

+		console.log( a ); // undefined

+		a = 2;
+	}

+	foo();

+Function declarations are hoisted, as we just saw.
+But function expressions are not.

+	foo(); // not ReferenceError, but TypeError!

+	var foo = function bar() {
+		// ...
+	};

+foo has no value yet (as it would if it had been a true function declaration instead of expression).
+So, foo() is attempting to invoke the undefined value, which is a TypeError illegal operation.

+## Functions First

+Both function declarations and variable declarations are hoisted.
+But a subtle detail (that can show up in code with multiple "duplicate" declarations) is that functions are hoisted first, and then variables.

+	foo(); // 1

+	var foo;

+	function foo() {
+		console.log( 1 );
+	}

+	foo = function() {
+		console.log( 2 );
+	};
+1 is printed instead of 2!

+De volgorde wordt nu zo geprint door de *engine*:

+	function foo() {
+		console.log( 1 );
+	}

+	foo(); // 1

+	foo = function() {
+		console.log( 2 );
+	};

+## Review

+We can be tempted to look at var a = 2; as one statement, but the JavaScript Engine does not see it that way.
+It sees var a and a = 2 as two separate statements, the first one a compiler-phase task, and the second one an execution-phase task.

+What this leads to is that all declarations in a scope, regardless of where they appear, are processed first before the code itself is executed.
+You can visualize this as declarations (variables and functions) being "moved" to the top of their respective scopes, which we call "hoisting".

+Declarations themselves are hoisted, but assignments, even assignments of function expressions, are not hoisted.

+Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- peril awaits if you do!